 4- Reduce stress as much as possible.
 Give yourself permission to lay low, cancel scheduled appointments and meetings, and delegate responsibilities, if you can.

 Once you feel that energy levels have returned to normal and you are feeling good in your normal daily activities, let’s test the waters.
 But, hold on – don’t go full steam ahead with the “catch up” mindset.
 There’s no such thing as catching up.
-What’s gone is gone; let’s move forward, wisely.
+What’s gone is gone; let’s move forward, wisely, with training after an illness.

 Day 1 – Approach this training session with an easy -just getting the blood moving again – mindset.
 Stay aerobic (Zone 1) and don’t bite off more than you can handle.
 Consider and easy spin on the trainer for 60-75 min while watching a movie, or an easy, technical focused swim.
 Hold off on the run until day two simply because it raises heart rate the most and takes more out of your body than a swim or bike session.